Skip to content

 * running the handler in a separate thread (or process), which will receive a message of the crash asynchronously (macOS)

-Independent of whether an application crashed due to stack overflow or not, handlers should make minimal use of the
+Independent of whether an application crashed due to a stack overflow or not, handlers should make minimal use of the

 especially true for users who use the `on_crash` or `before_send` hook over which Sentry has no control.